magnmaeh/esweek24/README.md

 ## Other methods of interrupt pulse generation

 There are of course other ways to generate interrupt pulses.
 Some ideas are:
 1. Use a USB<->UART dongle, set it to a low baudrate, and write `0x00` to it.
 That might yield a low pulse on the `TX` signal for enough time.
 However, it is not very easy to control.
+See [uart.py](./scripts/uart.py) for a script that was used to do this before it was replaced with the Digital Analog Discovery.
 2. Use an additional microcontroller.
 It does however increase the complexity of the experiment and introduces *yet* another embedded system to manage.

 # Platform specifics